fifumain/medium_clone/ReadMe.md

+# IMPORTANT UPDATE

+It is with great regret that I state that the project has not been rolled out at this time, as there is no way to fund all components of its work.
+It will definitely come back better, and bigger! te.

 # Medium clone by FIFU

 Welcome!
 This project is a clone of the popular medium.com website.
 At the moment created only the backend component of the site.